top of page

 1. Let your eggs come to room temperature but get them in the incubator within a few hours with the pointy end down, especially with Black Copper Marans eggs.
 They are very sensitive.
 The air sac won't reattach until the eggs are put in the incubator.
 You want to allow them to come to room temperature slowly and then put them in the incubator.
 If they have been cold be sure to let them warm up slowly and don't shock them with quick or erratic temperature changes.
 Put them in an egg carton, pointy tip down, and close the carton lid allowing them to come to room temperature.

-3. I only send clean eggs.
+I only send clean eggs.
 If you want to wash your eggs that is up to you.
 Some people have success spraying the eggs with a 3% Hydrogen Peroxide just before putting them in the incubator.
 This especially helps with Black Copper Marans eggs.
-You can read more here.
+You can read more here. â€‹ Some people use fine sandpaper on their darker, thicker egg shells to help with higher hatch rates.
+I haven't tried this yet.

-4. To turn or not to turn?
-Another great argument.
-Since these are shipped eggs, the egg sac will be all out of whack.
-Many good breeders recommend that you put them in the incubator in egg pods or the tuner straight up and down for about 7 days and then you turn on the turner or start hand turning.
-This helps to stabilize the egg sack.
-Again, it is trial and error.
+Since these are shipped eggs, the egg sac might be all out of whack depending on how USPS handles your eggs.
+Many reliable breeders recommend that you put shipped eggs in the incubator tuner straight up and down for about 4 to 7 days but leave it off during that time.
+Then turn on the turner or start hand turning.
+But, remember the egg sack won't reattach until it is in the incubator.

-5. If you candle your eggs, do it after 7 days on lighter-shelled eggs.
+If you candle your eggs, do it after 7 days on lighter-shelled eggs.
 (I don't candle mine.
 I find the less I mess with them or touch them, the better off they do.
 This is really hard!

 Dry Hatch vs. Wet Hatch?